 World on Fire is finally back on our screens!

-Returning from the first season of the BBC’s epic World War II drama is Julia Brown.
+Joining the cast of the BBC’s epic World War II drama this season is Gregg Sulkin.

 Four years after Season 1 launched in 2019, we return to World on Fire in 1941, and the true reality of war has arrived in Britain.
 With RAF pilots being sent to destroy German bombers prowling the skies above Manchester, rescue operations are underway on the streets below.

 Season 2 is airing now in the UK on Sunday nights at 9pm on BBC One and streaming on BBC iPlayer.

 The new episodes of World on Fire will premiere in the US later this year on Masterpiece on PBS.

 Here, Gregg Sulkin chats about how he researched playing a 1940s fighter pilot, filming David’s romantic scenes with Henriette, and his character’s friendship with Gregor: